gkovacs/nativescript-example/README.md

 # nativescript example

-This is my evaluation of using nativescript to be able to access
+This is my evaluation of using nativescript for enabling access to native android APIs through eval (with javascript)

 See for comparison https://github.com/gkovacs/react-native-example - unlike react-native, with nativescript we have access to all the android APIs direct from javascript without manually writing any native code or wrappers.